executive-consultants-of-los-angeles/r-sum-/readme.rst

 Requirements
 ------------

 There are some, definitely.
 And I'm pretty sure this got converted already.
+This is useless.

 Installation